-Matilda Fraser bought three lots in the new Loch Haven Subdivision on Orlando’s Lake Formosa.
+M. Alexandra Fraser bought three lots in the new Loch Haven Subdivision on Orlando’s Lake Formosa.
 In 1928, she took out a building permit for a residence to cost $21,700.
-She hired the architectural firm of Ryan and Roberts to design the house, and C & O Construction to build it.
+She hired the architectural firm of Ryan and Roberts to design the house, and C. & O. Construction to build it.
 When the 1926 subdivision was replatted in 1930, her property became lot 3 of block 9.

 Fraser chose an elegant setting for her home.
 Developers of the Loch Haven Subdivision advertised a “secluded retreat” and a “vista of green, wooded slopes” set among three lakes.
 They promised paving, sidewalks, sewers, water and gas mains, and underground lighting and telephone systems.
 The home sites featured orange trees remaining from the Charles Jacocks grove, famous for its pecans and oranges from 1879 until 1915, when Jacocks’s widow sold the forty-four acre property, for $50,000.
 The grove continued as a mail-order business until 1923.
 The Loch Haven Company bought it in 1926 for a residential development.

-Ryan and Roberts designed a Mediterranean Revival masterpiece for Matilda Fraser, adding their own trademark embellishments.
-Built of concrete block and stucco, with a traditional red barrel tile roof, the 15-room mansion features the architects’ signature shapes and asymmetrical arrangements of the windows for the most pleasing play of light.
-Varied ceiling heights and step- downs add flavor, while Spanish tile floors, accented with art deco Rookwood tiles, and two sets of French doors opening to a large open porch in the back make it a charming residence.
+Ryan and Roberts designed a Mediterranean Revival masterpiece for Alexandra Fraser, with their own trademark embellishments.
+Built of concrete block and stucco, with a traditional red barrel tile roof, the 15-room mansion features the architects’ signature window shapes and asymmetrical arrangements for the most pleasing play of light.
+Varied ceiling heights and step- downs add flavor, while Spanish tile floors, accented with Art Deco Rookwood tiles, and two sets of French doors opening to a large open porch in the back make it a charming residence.

 Matilda Alexandra Fraser died on April 30, 1940.
+She left an estate of $185,905, including her house, appraised at $13,000.
 She valued her home enough to make special provisions for it in her will, requesting that the house be offered for sale for two-thirds of its appraised value to three people, in the sequence that she named them.
 The first person, a relative, declined the offer, but the second, Raymond D. Robinson, bought the house for $9,310.70.
 He lived at Villa Formosa for six years, before selling it in 1946.

 Like so many ambitious developments in the 1920s, the Loch Haven Subdivision fell victim to the Great Depression of the 1930s.
 The city foreclosed in 1931, taking possession of the failed development, by then with liens of nearly $100,000 for paving and sewer assessments.
 Plans called for a world’s fair, called “Florida on Parade,” to be built on the site of the Loch Haven Subdivision, but that, too, failed in 1936.
 The city eventually offered some of the properties for sale and created a city park on others.
 Villa Formosa now faces Loch Haven Park and the Mennello Museum of American Art, with Lake Formosa at its backyard.

-When the City of Orlando foreclosed in 1931, it took possession of all of the Loch Haven development except Matilda Fraser’s property, which she had occupied for at least a year.
-The Florida on Parade failure possibly spared her a fight to keep her beloved mansion.
+When the City of Orlando foreclosed in 1931, it took possession of all of the Loch Haven development except Fraser’s property, and the Florida on Parade failure possibly spared her a fight to keep her beloved mansion.
 In 2008-2009, the city again attempted to acquire the house, this time to be demolished to create green space around Florida Hospital.
 Four houses were bought and destroyed, but with a recession coming, the Villa Formosa offer was withdrawn.
 It would appear that economic downturns have twice saved the irreplaceable mansion, an outstanding example of Mediterranean Revival architecture and one of only two remaining Ryan and Roberts-designed houses in Orlando.